Marathon Oil

-Marathon Oil Corporation is an American company engaged in hydrocarbon exploration incorporated in Ohio and headquartered in the Marathon Oil Tower in Houston, Texas.
-A direct descendant of Standard Oil, it also runs international gas operations focused on Equatorial Guinea, offshore Central Africa.
+Marathon Oil Corporation was an American company engaged in hydrocarbon exploration.
+In November 2024, it was acquired by ConocoPhillips and absorbed into the company.

-The company is ranked 534th on the Fortune 500 and 1900th on the Forbes Global 2000.
+Marathon was founded in Lima, Ohio, as the Ohio Oil Company.
+In 1899, the company was acquired by the Standard Oil Company (New Jersey).
+After the antitrust case against Jersey Standard in 1911 and subsequent breakup of its holdings, Ohio Oil once again became an independent company.
+In 1930, Ohio Oil acquired the Transcontinental Oil Company, which operated the "Marathon" brand of retail fuel stations.
+Ohio Oil continued to use the Marathon brand, and in 1962, Ohio changed its name to the Marathon Oil Company.

+In January 1982, Marathon was acquired by U.S. Steel.
+After the acquisition, the USX Corporation was created to act as the parent of U.S. Steel and Marathon Oil, which operated as divisions.
+In 2001, USX spun off Marathon under the name Marathon Oil Corporation.
+In 2011, Marathon Oil spun off its downstream operations as Marathon Petroleum.

 As of December 31, 2020, the company had 972 e6BOE of estimated proven reserves, of which 86% was in the United States and 14% was in Equatorial Guinea.
 The company's proved reserves consisted 52% of petroleum, 30% natural gas and 18% natural gas liquids.
 In 2020, the company sold 383 e3BOE per day, of which 26% was from the Eagle Ford Group, 27% was from the Bakken formation, 17% was from Oklahoma, 7% was from the Northern Delaware Basin, 2% was from other U.S. sources, and 20% was from Equatorial Guinea.

 History

 Marathon Oil began as "The Ohio Oil Company" in 1887.
 In 1889, the company was purchased by John D. Rockefeller's Standard Oil.
 It remained a part of Standard Oil until Standard Oil was broken up in 1911.
-In 1930, The Ohio Oil Company bought the Transcontinental Oil Company and established the "Marathon" brand name.
+In 1930, The Ohio Oil Company bought the Transcontinental Oil Company, including the "Marathon" brand name.
 In 1962, the company changed its name to "Marathon Oil Company".

+Ohio Oil finished an 8-inch pipe line from their Martinsville pump station to Wood River on December 21, 1907, work on the refinery at Wood River was underway.